KULSON – TIMELESS SNEAKERS WITHOUT COMPROMISES

 However, the Berlin-based designer duo is not only focusing on sustainability, but is also actively supporting the environment, as already mentioned.
 In 2013, the two already worked voluntarily in Kenya.
 For the Denver-based company Nokero, which stands for No Kerosene, Benjamin and Jakob in Nairobi and Mombasa have replaced kerosene lamps with solar lamps.
 This is why the Kūlson Underwater Project was launched at the same time as the fashion label was founded.
 The project aims to rid the oceans of plastic waste and abandoned fishing nets that can become deadly traps for fish, dolphins, whales, sea turtles, sharks and other sea creatures.

-Each kūlson sneaker is part of the kūlson Underwater Project and 3% of the gross purchase price goes to various environmental projects.
+Each kūlson sneaker is part of the kūlson Underwater Project and 4% of the purchase price goes to various environmental projects.
 “I love the sea.
 It’s the most majestic thing there is,” says Benjamin.
 “What could be more beautiful than spending time at or on the sea?
 What really bothers me, is when I see how carelessly this so important and beautiful element is treated.
 That’s why we decided to support projects that are effectively and thoughtfully committed to cleaning up the oceans.
 I deeply admire these people.
 We want to take an active part in the conservation of the oceans.
 The generations after us should later be able to experience the sea with all its beauties and wonders as I was allowed to experience it since my childhood.
 The sea is the greatest thing there is, but we are well on the way to destroying it if we haven’t already done so.
 But I am an optimist and I think we can still save a lot if global consciousness is finally created.
 The vast amounts of plastic waste that are dumped carelessly in our oceans every day inevitably affect every one of us, starting with those who are at the mercy of our actions and deserve it least.
 If the current pollution of the seas is not contained and combated, this majestic ecosystem will contain more plastic than fish over the next 30 years, scientists say.”

 The selected initiatives for example include 1% for the Planet, which is active and efficiently working in this sector, furthermore the great bubble barrier and healthyseas.